Best Black Friday deals 2019 - Argos, Amazon, John Lewis and Currys offers

 The iPhone 11 has also just made it on the scene, so no offers there, but check out the previous models like iPhone XR and iPhone XS for discounts on the day.
 Samsung will also get in on the action – the Samsung S10 and the S9.
 Amazon Renewed, phones that are recycled, also has cheaper handsets with a year guarantee.

-Check out more of our predictions in our Apple Black Friday deals guide.
+Check out more of our predictions in our Amazon Black Friday deals guide.

 John Lewis